Power System for an ARF, Kit or Plans Built

 The two spreadsheets in the workbook are designed for user inputs to be placed in cells with green backgrounds and results are presented in cells with red backgrounds.
 The spreadsheet's initial cell inputs are noted in parenthesis using the Manufacturer or Supplier recommended maximums (Max.).

-A table on the spreadsheet shows the seven 'flyability' levels for the wing cube loading factors and what type of 'flying' they are usually associated with.
-Occasionally, some planes might have wing cube loading factors that place them into the flyability levels of 1, 2 or 3, but because of their weight or flying speed, they cannot, and should not, actually be flown in the suggested venue.
+A table on the spreadsheet shows the seven 'flyability' levels for the wing cube loading and what type of 'flying' they are usually associated with.
+Occasionally, some planes might have wing cube loading that place them into the flyability levels of 1, 2 or 3, but because of their weight or flying speed, they cannot, and should not, actually be flown in the suggested venue.

-The Switchback Senior has a WCL factor of 4.38.
-That is typical of a WCL factor Level 2 aircraft, a 'typical backyard flyer'.
+The Switchback Senior has a WCL of 4.38.
+That is typical of a WCL Level 2 aircraft, a 'typical backyard flyer'.
 Even though the 'typical' mission is 'backyard flyer', the example plane is too large for most backyards, and is too heavy to even meet the AMA definition for a park flyer, but it will fly like a 'typical backyard flyer', very easily.

 The Suggested Power result is 209 watts in.